stklcode/node-red-contrib-huebridge/README.md

 ## Notes

+1. For interoperabilits with most devices the bridge must be exposed on port 80.
+   Either bind it directly to that port or adjust _external_ address and port values for reverse proxy setups.

-1. The timezone can be set using the Hue App but these nodes will always use the timezone setup on the server running Node-RED.
+2. The timezone can be set using the Hue App but these nodes will always use the timezone setup on the server running Node-RED.

-2. HomeKit interface is not implemented.
+3. HomeKit interface is not implemented.

-3. None of the remote access features will work.
+4. None of the remote access features will work.

-4. The transfom node will handle transitions but it might not work very well.
+5. The transfom node will handle transitions but it might not work very well.
 It does a transition calculation once every 100ms and that might simply be too much depending on your setup.

 ## Examples